enrique-ags/robotFramework/README.md

 # Getting the Port and Host Name:

-to get the host name:
+to get the host name, create a new SQL query and type sentence below:

 Select Host_name()

 ![image](https://user-images.githubusercontent.com/12807393/235496425-500c328f-63f3-4051-bbd2-287dc02185ab.png)

-to get the port:
+to get the port create a new SQL Query :

 ```sql
 USE MASTER